The Eternal Returns

 The sense of challenge and of being transported into something so big, complex, and probably also alien to a degree, was for a long time the main appeal I saw in The Eternal Returns.
 And, of course, besides the intellectual pleasure there's also the nuanced songs that range across genres and feature contaminations, deconstructions and skillful use of tropes both in composition and production.
 The overall package makes it for a music challenge that might not be appropriate for all occasions, but it's surely one I am very happy to engage with every once in a while.
 But this is far from being the end of the story.

+The Century of False Dawn releases are not the only offering of The Eternal Returns.
 The year 2023 gave us this amusing gift of a Friday the 13th in October.
 It was the perfect date for dropping so many silly and spooky releases, and indeed many artists rose to the call.
 Among such Friday 13th releases, the one that resonated the most with me was definitely this fun-sized horror divertissment.

 The Nightmare series, as I like to think about this release and its sequels, takes everything that's great about The Eternal Returns' music, strips away the layers of obfuscation and complexity, especially on the story level, and offers accessible vignettes inspired by horror tropes that shouldn't be taken too seriously.
 From music-making monsters to shady characters with questionable hobbies, without forgetting dark visions of the future and more, the Nightmare series has something for every light-hearted horror geek.